 As an exporter, you focus on selling your goods and getting paid for those sales.
-How you structure those sales, and the payment option you choose, can help increase the liklihood of both.
+How you structure those sales and the payment option you choose will increase the likelihood of both.

 You and your customer will assess many factors as you negotiate the payment term that will be used for your export transaction.
 They include, but are not limited to:

-- The buyer’s country’s rules about how money will be released to you, the seller; and
+- The buyer’s country’s rules about how money will be released to you, the seller.

 Assessing Export Risk